 Black lung is entirely preventable.
 However, according to the National Institute of Occupational Safety and Health (NIOSH), at least one out of every 10 workers who have mined, processed, or transported coal for more than 25 years will develop black lung.
 The rate is twice as high for workers in Appalachia.
 It is now mandatory for mine operators to measure the amount of coal dust in the air in real time.
 However, real time monitoring of silica dust in the air is not yet possible.
 NIOSH has developed a silica monitoring system that produces results at the end of a miner’s shift.

 Philadelphia Workers’ Compensation Attorneys at Larry Pitt & Associates, P.C.
 Represent Coal Miners in Black Lung Claims

 If you have black lung or another illness caused by your job, contact a Philadelphia workers’ compensation attorney at Larry Pitt & Associates, P.C.
-Our skilled and experienced attorneys can help you get the benefits to which you are entitled.
-We proudly serve clients throughout the state from our offices located in Philadelphia, Bensalem, Lansdowne, and Reading.
+Our skilled and experienced attorneys can help you receive the benefits to which you are entitled.
 For a free consultation, please complete our online contact form or call us at 888-PITT-LAW today.